istvan-ujjmeszaros/advanced-sassy-ink/README.md

 ### How gulp works

-If you are not familiar with Gulp, no fear, it is fairly easy to setup.
+If you are not familiar with Gulp, give it a try, it is fairly easy to setup and can greatly boost your productivity.

 1. You need to install node.js, which you can obtain at [https://nodejs.org](https://nodejs.org).<br>
 2. Then run `npm install` from the command line in the project's root folder, which will install all the required node modules.<br>